-Since our inception, over 65,000 volunteers have helped Common Ground Relief realize our mission by contributing to the tangible rebuilding and restoration of homes, communities, and surrounding wetlands.
-Our volunteers range from visiting high school students from Maryland, to a corporate service group from California, to a Lower Ninth Ward neighbor, to an individual from France who has a specific interest in coastal engineering.
-Each volunteer and volunteer group receives proper training in the specific project, is provided the necessary tools, support and guidance, and is immersed in a tactical, task-specific project.
+Since our inception, over 70,000 volunteers have helped Common Ground Relief realize our mission by contributing to the tangible rebuilding and restoration of homes, communities, and surrounding wetlands.
+Our volunteers range from a local high school student, to a service-learning group from California, to a Lower Ninth Ward neighbor, to an individual from France who has a specific interest in coastal engineering.
+Each volunteer and volunteer group receives training and education around our projects and programs, is provided with the necessary tools and supplies, and is immersed in a tactical, task-specific project.

 Groups of kids, teens, and adults are welcome to volunteer with Common Ground Relief.
-We frequently work with students in high school grades 9 – 12, college/university level students and individuals participate in an immersive wetlands experience that includes informal learning sessions, presentations, plant propagation and care at the Common Ground Relief Native Plant Nursery, and site-based wetlands plantings in the Greater New Orleans area.
-We encourage high school, college students and others from around the country who have an interest in coastal restoration, coastal engineering, urban reforestation, water shed creation, storm water management, cultural anthropology or those who just want to get out on the water in canoes and airboats to join us.
+We frequently work with students in high school grades 9 – 12 and at the college/university level.
+Groups can participate in an immersive wetlands experience that may include informal learning sessions, presentations, plant propagation and care at the Common Ground Relief Native Plant Nursery, and site-based wetlands plantings in the Greater New Orleans area.
+We encourage high school, college students and others who have an interest in the outdoors, Louisiana food and culture, coastal restoration, urban reforestation, storm water management, or climate justice to join us.

 Groups that plan to stay in Common Ground Relief housing will be scheduled for volunteer projects on weekdays during their stay.
 Projects may include planting trees and/or marsh grasses, work in our nursery, invasive species removal and work within the Lower Ninth Ward neighborhood.
 “What to Expect” provides a detailed overview of the process for groups staying on site.
 Group housing may be available for groups volunteering with other organizations pending availability.

-Off-Site Groups can arrange for either a day(s) of tree/marsh grass planting or work in our nursery, invasive species removal, hurricane relief, and/or community trash pickup.
+Off-Site Groups can arrange for either a day(s) of tree/marsh grass planting, work in our nursery, invasive species removal, hurricane relief, and/or community trash pickup.
 Activities can involve being out in the water.
-We provide all the necessary equipment including canoes and a motor boat.
+We provide all the necessary equipment.
 We are flexible in our scheduling during the week in the event of a day of inclement weather.

 Other Volunteer Needs

-If you have a specific skill set that you would like to put to use, such as finish carpentry, legal, marketing, or fundraising, please contact us at firstname.lastname@example.org.
-We can find a special project for you given enough prior notice.
-Accomplished cooks are always welcome.
+If you have a specific skill set that you would like to put to use, such as carpentry, cooking, administrative, legal, marketing, or fundraising, please contact us at email@example.com.
+We would love to find a way for you to use your skills to support our efforts!

-Volunteers will be required to sign our Wetlands Volunteer Waiver.
+Volunteers will be required to sign our Volunteer Waiver.